e-linds/ShoeTracker/README.md

 **README: ShoeTracker**

 ShoeTracker is a web application to assist runners in tracking the mileage and location history of their running shoes.
-In addition to logging shoes and associated information, the app provides visual analytis for both mileage and locations, and contains sections to input and view upcoming races, and maintain a list of other running gear.
+In addition to storing shoes and associated information, the app provides visual analytics for both mileage and locations, and contains sections to input and view upcoming races, and maintain a list of other running gear.
 The app was built using React and Vite, utilizes Chart.js for analytics, and features a custom CSS styling for a colorful and visually appealing experience.

 **Features**
 1. Mileage Tracking: Easily log new mileage for each pair of running shoes to keep tabs on their usage.